Merger of Skydance Media and Paramount Global

-On July 24, 2025, the FCC approved the merger between Paramount Global and Skydance Media.
+The deal was expected to close in the first half of 2025, pending required regulatory approvals, according to reports.
+The U.S. Securities and Exchange Commission and the European Commission (EC) approved the transaction in February 2025.
+On July 24, 2025, the Federal Communications Commission approved the merger between Paramount Global and Skydance Media.
 On August 1, 2025, Skydance announced that the transaction would close six days later, which occurred on August 7, 2025.

+Paramount chose to conclude The Late Show with Stephen Colbert after Colbert referred to the settlement on-air as a "big fat bribe".
+The move was widely seen as an attempt to appease Trump and Brendan Carr, who were targets and vocal critics of the show and Colbert, however Paramount stated that it was purely for financial reasons.
+After the merger went through, David Ellison made conservative-friendly changes to CBS News, including hiring political commentator Bari Weiss as its editor-in-chief.
+Trump praised the decisions to hire Weiss and to cancel The Late Show.

 Background

-Paramount Global has faced significant financial challenges, worsened by losses in its streaming services, declining viewership across cable networks, and substantial debt management issues.
+Paramount Global had faced significant financial challenges, worsened by losses in its streaming services, declining viewership across cable networks, and substantial debt management issues.
 National Amusements president Shari Redstone had expressed interest in selling her controlling stake in Paramount Global in December 2023 to Skydance.
 Redstone had been very particular about maintaining the integrity of Paramount Global's assets, especially CBS and Paramount Pictures.
 The media landscape was evolving rapidly, with Paramount struggling to compete against media giants like Netflix, Amazon, and The Walt Disney Company.

 According to reports, Bob Bakish, the president and CEO of Paramount Global, and David Zaslav, the CEO of Warner Bros.
 Discovery, met on December 20, 2023, to examine the possibility of a merger.
 While representatives for the two businesses said that negotiations were in the early stages and would not guarantee a deal, it was revealed through insider sources that Zaslav was "not in deal mode".

+Numerous prominent companies, such as Sony Pictures, Warner Bros.
+Discovery, Apollo Global Management, Edgar Bronfman Jr., Allen Media Group, and Skydance Media, had indicated their interest in exploring potential business partnerships or purchasing the company.